tgkhtknk/array-publish-ros2/README.md

 7. Delete Topics - Select a topic and click "Delete Selected Topic" to remove it.

+### Exiting the Program

+To exit the program, simply close the GUI window.

 ## License

 This project is licensed under the Apache-2.0 License.